 As a smart online marketer, don’t focus on people’s mobile goals alone.
 Your target audience are also using PCs.
-Optimize for both platforms and you’ll win all the time.
+Optimize for both platforms and you’ll win more often.

 12. Enable real-time tracking for apps

 Effective mobile marketing relies on tracking.
-And real time tracking for your mobile apps is essential so you know what’s happening when it happens.
+And real-time tracking for your mobile apps is essential, so that you know what’s happening, when it happens.

-Heat maps: Mobile heatmaps solutions like Crazy Egg will guide you in knowing what people did with your mobile sites, who they are, when they took action and where they clicked on your site.
+Heat maps: Mobile heatmaps solutions, like Crazy Egg, will guide you by showing what people did with your mobile sites, who they are, when they took action and where they clicked on your site.
 It’s easy to set up and you can get started for free.

-Heat maps can also help you see how load times affect people’s app usage as these stats from Heidi Cohen show:
+Heat maps can also help you to see how load times affect people’s app usage, as these stats from Heidi Cohen show:

 13. Use multi-channel campaigns

-Mobile Marketer says you should combine many of the mobile marketing methods I’ve outlined to increase user engagement.
+Mobile Marketer says that you should combine many of the mobile marketing methods that I’ve outlined to increase user engagement.
 You don’t have to pick one; they are complementary.

 Multi-channel campaigns for mobile can be sent through mobile apps, social networks, chat platforms like WhatsApp, mobile display advertising and more.

-Customers now live a multi-channel lifestyle; marketing has to match.
+Customers now live a multi-channel lifestyle; your marketing has to match.

 Pat Flynn, the founder of Smart Passive Income, uses multi-channel campaigns to drive user engagement.
 When you click on the menu icon, you see the major channels he uses to reach mobile users (podcasts, videos, blogs, ebooks, online courses and more):